KTH-Library/docs-kth-rdm/docs/en/deposit/describe_records.md

 You may find that you want to share a digital object that consists of, for example, both data and software, or any other combination of multiple resource types.
 In these cases, there are two possible solutions:

 1. **Choose one type** – Select the resource type that you believe best describes and/or is most significant for the upload.
 For instance, the main contribution may be the dataset, while the software consists of a couple of processing scripts.
-2. **Split the upload** – Divide the upload into multiple posts, one per resource type.
+2. **Split the upload** – Divide the upload into multiple records, one per resource type.
 Choose this method when both, for example, the dataset and software are significant contributions in themselves.

 ## Digital Object Identifier (DOI)

-A Digital Object Identifier (DOI) is a globally unique persistent identifier for your post.
+A Digital Object Identifier (DOI) is a globally unique persistent identifier for your record.
 The DOI is important because:

 - It provides a permanent link to your upload so readers can always reliably locate your content.
 - It is important for discovery systems to attribute citations correctly.